Join us as we explore the fascinating city of Budapest, Hungary

 The Liberty Monument on the Buda side has expansive views.
 It is a bit of work to get up the hill, but breathtaking views await you.

-Our special treat was being in Budapest for the delayed St Stephens Holiday.
+Our special treat was being in BudStephen’s during the delayed St. Stephen’s Day holiday.
 The fireworks celebrations are reputed to be the largest in Europe.
-We were able to watch this from our hotel on Castle hill.
+We were able to watch this from our hotel on Castle Hill.
 It lived up to its reputation.
 Simply amazing!!
 Adore those unexpected events.

-The public transportation in Budapest is excellent.
-It is dead on time, frequent, and easy to use.
-Google maps perfectly called it.
-They have trams, buses, trolleys, and a metro.
+- Budapest’s public transportation is excellent.
+It is on time, frequent, and easy to use.
+Google Maps perfectly describes it.
+There are trams, buses, trolleys, and a metro.
 It is on an honor system, with no ticket lines or kiosks.

-We found food and site entries very reasonably priced.
-Budapest is an inexpensive city to visit as a whole.
+- We found the food and site entries to be very reasonably priced.
+Budapest is generally an affordable city to visit.

-The locals are kind and gracious.
-At our hotel and at all restaurants, the staff is attentive and professional while giving you space.
+- The locals are kind and gracious.
+At our hotel and all restaurants, the staff is attentive and professional while giving you space.
 You never felt rushed.

-People do smoke a lot still in Budapest.
-It was not allowed in restaurants or any place indoors.
+- People do smoke a lot in Budapest.
+It was not allowed in restaurants or any other indoor place.

-The Budapest City Card was well worth the purchase.
+- The Budapest City Card was well worth the purchase.
 We purchased ours before arriving, and that was not necessary.
-Would not have chosen the card we bought.
-Wait until your get there.
+We would not have chosen the card we bought.
+Wait until you get there.

-The Buda side is more quiet, upscale, and more residential.
-The Pest side is more lively and bustling.
+- The Buda side is quieter, more upscale, and more residential, while the Pest side is more lively and bustling.

-Budapest is a young feeling city that is energetic and edgy.
+- Budapest is a young, energetic, and edgy city.
 People were respectful and kind.
 The drivers seemed patient and easygoing.
 No one pushes or shoves to get on public transit.

-The city seemed quiet almost, with no horns beeping, continuous sirens, or loud noises.
-It was surprising and very pleasant.
+- The city seemed almost quiet, with no horns beeping, continuous sirens, or loud noises.
+This was surprising and very pleasant.

 Photo Gallery of our Budapest Adventure